- The importance of onboarding

 - You get better at what you do

-Employees who are already standing outside with one leg are more likely to give their blunt opinions about how the company works.
-In exit interviews, you are given a lot of information that you can use as a basis for questioning all this yourself.
+Employees who are leaving are more likely to give their blunt opinions about how the company works.
+In exit interviews, you are given a lot of information that you can use as a basis for improvements.
 In this way, you become a better HR manager or manager, you can create better opportunities for the existing team and achieve better results.

-r Pull the door shut?
-Then maybe one day he'll come back, with a lot of new experience in his pocket.
+Pull the door shut on good terms?
+Then maybe one day they'll come back, with a lot of new knowledge and experience.

 In practice: our best practices for offboarding

-Just like with an onboarding, it is important that you definitely go over certain points with an offboarding.
+Just like with an onboarding, it is important that you definitely go over certain aspects during an offboarding.
 We are happy to provide you with a checklist-template with our best practices so that you don't forget anything.

 Finally, seize the exit interview as an opportunity to gather open and honest feedback and to show that you do care about their departure.
 These 8 questions should not be missed: